Lego Masters Jr.

 Lego Masters Jr. (stylized as LEGO Masters Jr.) is an American reality competition television series that premiered on Fox on August 18, 2025.
 It is a spin-off of Lego Masters.

 Host and judges

-TV Personality Kelly Osbourne hosts the series.
-Like previous seasons of Lego Masters, Amy Corbett serve as judges.
+Television personality Kelly Osbourne hosts the series.
+Like previous seasons of Lego Masters, Amy Corbett serves as one of the two judges.
 Replacing Jamie Berard is LEGO designer and Lego Masters season 1 finalist, Boone Langston.
-It is a spin-off of Lego Masters.

 Production

 On July 7, 2025, a spinoff featuring kids as contestants, titled Lego Masters Jr., was announced.
 It also announced it would premiere on August 18, 2025.